Meningitis

 - diarrhea

-Skin rashes can provide important information about the pathogens: meningococci cause bleeding into the skin; pneumococci cause blisters.
+Skin changes can provide important information about the pathogens: meningococci bacteria cause bleeding into the skin; while pneumococci bacteria cause blisters.

 The inflamed meninges can lead to an increase in pressure in the cranial cavity.
 This is the cavity around the brain that is formed by the cranial bones.
-The heightened pressure can lead to impaired consciousness, the failure of certain cranial nerves and epileptic seizures.
+The heightened pressure can lead to impaired consciousness, the failure of certain nerves (cranial nerves) and seizures.

 In newborns and small children, the symptoms of meningitis are usually less obvious.
 They can have either a high or a low temperature.
-A swollen fontanelle – the soft area between the cranial bones – may indicate inflammation.
-Furthermore, sick children eat and drink less or have an altered mental status.
+Bulging fontanelles – the soft spots between the cranial bones – may indicate inflammation.
+Sick children eat and drink less.
+They may be restless and cannot be settled.
+Alternatively, they may be unusually sleeping.

 In older people, confusion or impaired consciousness can be the main symptom of meningitis.